maubanel/UE5-Lighting/post-process/README.md

 ##### `Step 6.`\|`ITL`| :small_orange_diamond: :small_blue_diamond:

 Duplicate the back room post process volume and slide it to the middle room.
 Ajust it so there is a good overlap between the two volumes (it will average them).
 Adjust the size so it fits the room.
 Now duplicate this and bring it to the Gazebo.
 It is a lot taller so make sure it covers the entire volume.
+Move the middle volume to the **MiddleRoom** rolder and rename the volume to `PostProcessVolumeMiddleRoom`.
+Move the gazebo volume to the **Gazebo** rolder and rename the volume to `PostProcessVolumeGazebo`.

 https://user-images.githubusercontent.com/5504953/189540271-c17f883a-6399-4a55-be8e-5cf4310179ac.mp4